sourmash-bio/2024-ictv-challenge-sourmash/README.md

 Sourmash is a flexible toolkit for k-mer based analyses.
 The parameters in this workflow were selected to balance the sensitivity required for diverse viral sequences with speed and resource utilization, especially as the challenge dataset sequences range in size from <100bp to >1Mb.
 The default sourmash parameters (DNA k-mer length 31, scaled=1000) function well for microbial queries, but viruses are commonly smaller and more diverse.
 For viruses, we increased the resolution (scaled=50), and implemented an alternative k-mer type, [skipmers](https://www.biorxiv.org/content/10.1101/179960), in the [sourmash branchwater plugin](https://github.com/sourmash-bio/sourmash_plugin_branchwater).
 Skipmers are k-mers built with gaps at regular intervals -- here, every third base position.
 The idea behind skipmers is that allowing mismatches at the gapped locations provides increased sensitivity, particularly in conserved genic regions.

 #### Parameter tuning for `gather`
 To identify a reference genome match, we require a minimum of at least 200 nucleotides/bp in common.
-In general, we recommend requiring threshold_bp>=3\*scaled, but this can be increased for greater specificity. *This parameter can be modified in the `Snakefile` provided here (THRESHOLD_BP).*
+In general, we recommend requiring `threshold_bp` >= `3*scaled`, but this can be increased for greater specificity. *This parameter can be modified in the `Snakefile` provided here (THRESHOLD_BP).*

 Changing the k-mer size and scaling also have an impact upon sensitivity, specificity, and resource utilization.
 For example, running this workflow with `scaled=100` reduces the runtime at the expense of classification capacity for shorter sequences.
 Longer k-mer sizes are more specific, shorter are more sensitive.
 Skipmers have increased sensitivity relative to standard DNA k-mers.
 Further details on parameter tuning are available on the [sourmash FAQ](https://sourmash.readthedocs.io/en/latest/faq.html).